 - In a small bowl add the cold water.
 Sprinkle the gelatin on top of the water and then give it a stir.
 Set aside while preparing the rest of the ingredients.

-- In a medium bowl, whisk together 1 cup of the half & half (the remaining 1/2 cup will be used in the next step), yogurt, vanilla extract, vanilla bean seeds and pinch of salt.
+- In a large bowl (I use a large glass bowl that has a spout on it for ease of pouring), stir together with a whisk or large spoon 1 cup of the half & half (the remaining ½ cup will be used in the next step), yogurt, vanilla extract, vanilla bean seeds and pinch of salt.

-- Add to a saucepan the remaining 1/2 cup of half & half and the sugar.
-Cook on medium low heat until it comes to a low simmer and the sugar is completely dissolved.
+- Add to a small saucepan the remaining ½ cup of half & half and the sugar.
+Cook on medium low heat and continue to stir until it comes to a low simmer and the sugar is completely dissolved.

-- Add the cold cream mixture to the pan and stir until combined.
+- Add the gelatin mixture to the pan and stir until combined (the mixture will look like applesauce when combined).

 - Pour panna cotta into 6 containers (4 ounces each).